institute-for-ent-engineering/.github/profile/README.md

 # Institute for Enterprise Infrastructure Engineering

 The Institute for Enterprise Infrastructure Engineering (IEIE) was established through research into Enterprise Infrastructure Services within IT Operations.
-As this work progressed, it became apparent that many of the underlying engineering principles were not unique to IT infrastructure, but instead reflected more general properties of complex operational systems.
-The Institute therefore distinguishes between its **method of inquiry** and its **domain of inquiry**.
-The method of inquiry is an evidence-based engineering methodology founded upon scientific observation, hypothesis testing, dependency modeling, and continuous refinement.
+As this work progressed, we began to identify underlying principles that did not appear to be unique to IT infrastructure, but instead reflected more general properties of complex operational systems.
+This observation led us to distinguish between the **method of inquiry** and the **domain of inquiry**.
+Our method of inquiry is evidence-based, founded upon scientific observation, hypothesis testing, dependency modeling, and continuous refinement.

 The Institute's initial domain of inquiry is **Enterprise Infrastructure Platform Engineering**, with particular emphasis on Enterprise Infrastructure Platform Engineering (EIPE) and the engineering of Enterprise Infrastructure Services within IT Operations.